renpy/renpy/sphinx/source/displaying_images.rst

-The transition effect is applied between the contents of the screen at the end of the previous interaction (with transient screens and displayables hiddden), and the current contents of the scene, after the show and hide statements have executed.
+The transition effect is applied between the contents of the screen at the end of the previous interaction (with transient screens and displayables hidden), and the current contents of the scene, after the show and hide statements have executed.

 The with statement causes an interaction to occur.
 The duration of